AdvancedCustomFields/docs/guides/frequently-asked-questions.md

 ### What is a license?

-ACF PRO introduces a standard licensing system which unlocks future updates.
-There are currently 2 different licenses available, these are personal and developer.

-* A personal license will unlock plugin updates on 1 website,
-* A developer license will unlock plugin updates on **unlimited** websites.

-After purchasing an ACF PRO license, you will have access to the plugin files via your [store account page](https://www.advancedcustomfields.com/my-account/), and can then use the license key on the _Custom Fields > Updates_ page within the WP-Admin section of your website to activate and unlock plugin updates for the website.
+License keys are used to enable plugin updates.
+After purchasing an ACF PRO license, you will receive a unique license key (alongside your ACF PRO plugin download).
+This key can be activated from your WordPress dashboard’s plugin page.
+License keys can be activated, deactivated and upgraded at any time.

 ### Can I upgrade my license?
-You can upgrade your license at any time.
-Simply login to your [store account page](https://www.advancedcustomfields.com/my-account) and follow the prompts.
-Your license will be upgraded and you will be charged the difference in cost!
+Yes.
+You can upgrade (and downgrade) your license at any time.
+Simply login to your [account area](https://www.advancedcustomfields.com/my-account) and find your subscription to access upgrading actions.

-### Can I downgrade my license?
-Currently, this functionality does not exist, however it will be considered in the future.

 ### How do I activate my license key?